simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 In the current version, the number of tasks is defined through the worker arguments.
 Hence, tasks are created at the very beginning of the simulation.
 Instead, have the master dispatching tasks for a predetermined amount of time.
-The tasks must now be created on demand instead of beforehand.
+The tasks must now be created on need instead of beforehand.

-Of course, usual time functions like ``gettimeofday`` will give you the time on your real machine, which is prety useless in the simulation.
+Of course, usual time functions like ``gettimeofday`` will give you the time on your real machine, which is pretty useless in the simulation.
 Instead, retrieve the time in the simulated world with :cpp:func:`simgrid::s4u::Engine::get_clock`.